HOW TAB WORKS

 Relayer pays the gas

-A Tab relayer takes that signed message and submits it to the on-chain router.
-The relayer can't change the amount, swap the recipient, or pocket extra fees — the contract recomputes the fee on-chain and rejects anything that doesn't match the signed values.
+A Tab relayer submits the signed message to the on-chain router.
+It cannot change the amount, swap the recipient, or pocket a fee.
+The contract recomputes everything and rejects mismatches.

 4. 04